June 6, 2025

 Outsourcing to 3PL Providers

-Third-Party-Logistics providers (3PL) like ROYCE Fulfillment manage all logistics for you.
-From warehousing to picking to shipping, everything is seamlessly integrated into your Shopify store.
+Third-Party Logistics Providers (3PL), such as ROYCE Fulfillment, take care of the entire logistics for you.
+From storage to picking to shipping, everything is seamlessly integrated into your Shopify store.

 A major advantage of this method is scalability.
-3PL providers can easily keep up with your growth and respond flexibly to order peaks—without additional investments in infrastructure.
-Thanks to a network of warehouses, shipping costs can be reduced by up to 25%.
+3PL providers can easily keep up with your growth and manage order peaks flexibly – without additional investment in infrastructure.
+With a network of warehouses, shipping costs can be reduced by up to 25%.

-Additionally, you benefit from better shipping conditions: 3PL providers often negotiate discounts with shipping carriers due to their high shipping volume, allowing you to save between 15% and 35% off standard rates.
-Storage costs, which account for about 21% of total logistics costs, are also efficiently organized.
+You also benefit from better shipping terms: 3PL providers often negotiate discounts with shipping carriers due to their high shipping volume, allowing you to save between 15% and 35% of standard rates.
+Also, storage costs, which account for about 21% of total logistics costs, are efficiently organized.

-Example: ROYCE Fulfillment offers same-day fulfillment for orders until 2:00 p.m. and real-time dashboard integration with your Shopify store.
+Example: ROYCE Fulfillment offers same-day fulfillment for orders placed by 2:00 pm and a real-time dashboard integration with your Shopify store.
 Costs are transparent: €1.60 per order, €0.20 per item, and €14.90 per cubic meter of storage monthly.
-This leaves you more time for important things like product development, marketing, and customer acquisition.
+This leaves you more time for essentials – like product development, marketing, and customer acquisition.

 Custom Packaging and Branding

-Besides logistics, packaging plays a crucial role for your brand.
-Thoughtful packaging is more than just protection—it is a powerful marketing tool.
-Studies show: 72% of Americans are influenced by packaging design in their purchases, and 52% of online shoppers who receive customized packaging are more likely to order again.
+In addition to logistics, packaging plays a crucial role in your brand.
+Well-thought-out packaging is more than just protection – it is a powerful marketing tool.
+Studies show: 72% of Americans are influenced by packaging design when buying, and 52% of online buyers receiving a custom-designed package are more likely to reorder.

 The so-called unboxing experience is a key moment.
 Within 7 seconds, a first impression is formed, and packaging is often the first physical contact with your brand.
 Interestingly, 67% of consumers find paper and cardboard packaging more appealing, while 63% associate such packaging with higher-quality products.

-In Germany, sustainability also plays a major role.
-Eco-friendly packaging such as recycled boxes or biodegradable materials appeal to environmentally conscious customers.
+In Germany, sustainability also plays a significant role.
+Environmentally friendly packaging, such as recycled boxes or biodegradable materials, resonates with environmentally conscious customers.

 Custom packaging can include brand colors, logos, and personalized messages.
 Branded tissue paper, stickers, or ribbons give your shipments a special touch.
-ROYCE Fulfillment offers tailored solutions, including personalized inserts such as flyers for €0.15.
+ROYCE Fulfillment offers tailored solutions, including personalized inserts like flyers for €0.15.

 The effect?
-Customized packaging increases repeat purchases by up to 30% and fosters social media activities by 20%.
-A small detail with a big impact!
+Custom packaging increases repeat purchases by up to 30% and boosts social media engagement by 20%.
+A small detail with big impact!

 Automation and Integration

-Automating your fulfillment processes on Shopify is a crucial step to streamline operations and satisfy your customers.
-With modern integration solutions, your online store can be directly connected to fulfillment providers, eliminating time-consuming manual tasks.
-Studies show that automated inventory management can save up to 10 hours of work per month.
-This automation allows you to seamlessly connect Shopify with fulfillment services.
+Automating your Shopify fulfillment processes is a crucial step in optimizing operations and keeping your customers satisfied.
+Modern integration solutions allow your online store to connect directly with fulfillment service providers – time-consuming manual tasks are a thing of the past.
+Studies show that automated warehouse management can save up to 10 hours of work per month.
+This automation enables seamless integration of Shopify with fulfillment services.

 Connecting Shopify with Fulfillment Services

-With apps and the Shopify Fulfillment Orders API, you can synchronize order data, inventory levels, and shipping information in real-time.
-This is done at ROYCE Fulfillment via a real-time dashboard that transmits all relevant data immediately.
+With apps and the Shopify Fulfillment Orders API, you can synchronize order data, inventory, and shipping information in real time.
+At ROYCE Fulfillment, this happens via a real-time dashboard that instantly transfers all relevant data.

-Example: The French footwear company Odaje linked the inventory data of 16 physical stores with its Shopify store in January 2025.
+Example: The French shoe company Odaje linked the inventory data of 16 physical stores with its Shopify store in January 2025.
 The result?
-A 6% higher conversion rate and an impressive 25% increase in international sales.
+A 6% higher conversion rate and an impressive increase of 25% in international sales.

-Automated processes in order processing minimize errors and speed up the entire process.
-As soon as an order arrives in your Shopify store, all further steps are automatically executed: from inventory reservation to picking and packing to shipping notification.
+Automated processes in order fulfillment minimize errors and accelerate the entire workflow.
+As soon as an order is received in your Shopify store, all subsequent steps are executed automatically: from inventory reservation to picking and packaging to shipping notification.

-With Shopify Flow, tasks such as reorder triggers, generating order tags, or creating packing slips can be automated.
-The optimal shipping provider is also selected automatically.
+With Shopify Flow, tasks like reordering, generating order tags, or creating packing slips can be automated.
+The optimal shipping carrier is also automatically selected.

-A practical example: The Cypriot Shopify store Majescats introduced a feature in May 2025 that automatically includes a free printed guide with each first order using Order Automator.
+Example: The Cypriot Shopify store Majescats introduced a feature in May 2025 that automatically adds a free printed guide to each first order using Order Automator.
 The result was a 10% higher customer retention rate.
 The Japanese shop Ocha & Co. used Order Automator in February 2025 to forward orders directly to Amazon FBA and manage shipments from multiple locations.
-This made manual interventions redundant and significantly shortened processing times.
+This eliminated manual interventions and significantly reduced processing times.

-At ROYCE Fulfillment, returns are processed from €2.50 and automatically rebooked into the inventory system.
+At ROYCE Fulfillment, returns are processed from €2.50 and automatically booked back into the inventory system.

 Real-Time Inventory Management

-While automated order processing speeds up shipping, real-time inventory management ensures always up-to-date inventory data.
-Over-sales are avoided, and inventory is managed more efficiently.
-Unified commerce platforms like Shopify centralize data from various sources in a central dashboard and automatically update suppliers and fulfillment partners.
+While automated order fulfillment speeds up shipping, real-time inventory management ensures up-to-date stock data at all times.
+This prevents over-sales and allows for more efficient inventory management.
+Unified commerce platforms like Shopify consolidate data from various sources into a central dashboard and automatically update suppliers and fulfillment partners.

 Example: The Danish tea shop TeSelskabet used Shopify POS, Shopify Payments, and certified apps to synchronize product categories, tags, and bundles between its POS system and e-commerce platform.
-Thanks to automatic inventory updates, over-sales were avoided, and sales increased by 25%.
+Automatic inventory updates prevented over-sales and increased revenue by 25%.

 A modern fulfillment software should offer the following features: